LMArena: How the Web’s Biggest LLM Leaderboard Works

 - Confidence intervals (CI) matter.
 When two models’ 95% CIs overlap, a small gap (e.g., +5–15 Elo) is often indistinguishable from noise.

 - Selection bias is real.
-If a model mostly fights certain opponents or prompt types, its Elo reflects that mixture—not a universal “IQ”.
+If a model mostly fights certain opponents or prompt types, its Elo reflects that mixture—not a universal “IQ” (see LLM evaluation: Goodhart, regression tests, and eval pitfalls).

 Big gap + non-overlapping CI → likely real difference